JulianChu-1/CyberSecurity/Cryptography.md

 - Mandatory access control (MAC), system-wide policies define subject access to objects, and owners cannot change this.
 - Role based access control (RBAC), access is based on a common set of privileges that apply to all subjects in the same role.
 - Rule-based access control (RAC), access to objects is based on a list of rules defined by the owners for each subject.
+- A Reference Monitor is a mechanism used to enforce access control policies, Reference Monitor must be NEAT: Non-bypassable, Evaluable, Always Invoked, Tamper-proof.

 #### Other
 - Access Control Matrix Model, a protection state (relative to a set of privileges **P**) is a triple (**S**,**O**,**M**).